The energy-momentum tensor at the earliest stage of relativistic heavy ion collisions: Results and discussion

 Next we consider the expectation value \bea \langle F^{12}(\vec x_\perp) \partial^2_y \beta^1(\vec y_\perp)\, \rangle\,. \eea This should also give zero, since we have $F^{12}(\vec x_\perp)=0$ directly from equation (\ref{pg1}).
 The terms with three potentials are set to zero, and the terms with two potentials give \bea \lim_{r\to 0}\langle F^{12}(\vec x_\perp) \partial^2_y \beta^1(\vec y_\perp)\, \rangle = \lim_{r\to 0} \frac{1}{2}(N_c^2-1) \left(\partial^1_x\partial^2_y B^{21}(\vec x_\perp,\vec y_\perp) - \partial^2_x\partial^2_y B^{11}(\vec x_\perp,\vec y_\perp)\right)\,. \eea Equation (\ref{alina-116}) gives that the right side of (\ref{pg-bad}) is not zero.
 This apparent contradiction is related to the Glasma Graph approximation, which sets all correlators with odd numbers of potentials to zero.

-In equations (\ref{fields-order1}, \ref{comps}) we gave expressions for the field components to order $\tau^4$ in terms of the lowest order magnetic field.
+In equation (\ref{comps}) we gave expressions for the field components to order $\tau^4$ in terms of the lowest order magnetic field.
 We have just shown that, using the Glasma Graph approximation, the result for the energy-momentum tensor will be different depending on whether we use the expression for $B$ in equation (\ref{B-long}) or equation (\ref{B-shorty}).
 We can therefore test the approximation by comparing the final expressions for the energy-momentum tensor obtained from the two different forms of the lowest order magnetic field.
 Some numerical results from this comparison are presented in the next section.
-We note that the results in equations (\ref{ana1}, \ref{ana2}) were obtained using equation (\ref{B-shorty}), and equation (\ref{ana3}) was derived using (\ref{B-long}).
+We note that the results in equations (\ref{ana1}, \ref{ana2}) were obtained using equation (\ref{B-long}).